melisplatform/melis-cms-news/README.md

 * News Tool
 * Melis Templating News Plugins (ListNews, LatestNews, NewsShow)
-* News with Sliders when MelisCmsSlider Module in installed
+* News with Sliders when MelisCmsSlider Module is installed

 ## Running the code